Laryngectomy: History

 The first total laryngectomy was performed in 1873 by Theodor Billroth.
-The patient was a 36 year old man with a subglottic squamous cell carcinoma.
-On November 27, 1873 Billroth performed a partial laryngectomy.
+The patient was a thirty-six-year-old man with a subglottic squamous cell carcinoma.
+On November 27, 1873, Billroth performed a partial laryngectomy.
 Subsequent laryngoscopic examination in mid-December 1873 found tumor recurrence.
-On December 31, 1873 Billroth performed the first total laryngectomy.
-The patient recovered, and an artificial larynx was manufactured for him which enabled the patient to speak despite the removal of his vocal cords.
+On December 31, 1873, Billroth performed the first total laryngectomy.
+The patient was discharged four months later after he learned to use the artificial larynx, which enabled him to speak despite the removal of his vocal cords.
+Unfortunately, the patient developed a recurrence of the lesion, accompanied by metastatic nodes, and passed away a year following the surgery.